RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ## Summary

 Long read sequencing provides a means to assemble metagenomes.
 Due to the length of reads, assemblies of larger complete contigs are possible relative to short, high accuracy reads.
 This often permits a greater understanding of community composition, genetic diversity as well as a greater resolution of the genetic context of genes of interest.
+Assembly and polishing reduces the false positive hit rates in a database classification approach.

 ## Extra visualisations (Cheat sheet)